A tale of a time long gone, not even to the nearest of men's remembrance, a

 people, who ran out of provisions at home spread the fear in people so that

 they get enough time and place to steal.
-Usually during those fearful times,
+Usually, during those fearful times,

 gives Khegpas or the head Hunters the best chance to steal.